Pop metal: History

 The catchy hard rock of Kiss and Van Halen in the 1970s helped spawn the genre, along with acts such as Thin Lizzy and AC/DC.
 Van Halen's 1978 debut album marked a turning point in the style, making that sound "flashier, more creative, and more energetic than ever before."
 The first wave of pop metal, which was not as pop-oriented as later developments, included bands such as Mötley Crüe, Quiet Riot, Dokken, Ratt, and Twisted Sister.

 More melodic acts such as Def Leppard and Bon Jovi saw further success in the 1980s with albums like Pyromania (1983) and Slippery When Wet (1986), while the hair metal variation became dominant.
 The genre's popularity was at its peak between 1982 and 1991.
 The arrival of grunge in 1991 largely turned audiences away from pop metal.

-Despite the decline in popularity, the term "pop metal" is also sometimes applied to a number of rock and heavy metal bands and artists that are usually not associated with glam metal, and have formed since the 1990s,.
-Such acts include Amaranthe, Andrew W.K., Architects, Bring Me the Horizon, Coheed and Cambria, Dead by April, Evanescence, Halestorm, Ghost, In Flames, In This Moment, Issues, Lacuna Coil, Poppy, Shinedown, the Pretty Reckless, We Are the Fallen, and Weezer.
+Despite the decline in popularity, the term "pop metal" is also sometimes applied to a number of accessible or melodic metal and heavy rock bands and artists that are usually not associated with glam metal, and have formed since the 1990s.
+Such acts include Amaranthe, Andrew W.K., Architects, Bring Me the Horizon, Coheed and Cambria, Dead by April, Evanescence, Halestorm, Ghost, In Flames, In This Moment, Lacuna Coil, Poppy, Shinedown, The Pretty Reckless, We Are the Fallen, and Weezer.

+Beginning in the mid-2010s, “pop metal” has been mainly used to describe a highly produced, glossy metal subgenre that combines metal or metalcore with pop, R&B, and electronic music and sometimes with elements of djent.
+Bring Me the Horizon are widely considered to be the progenitors of the genre, namely with the success of their single “Can You Feel My Heart” and subsequent albums.
+Other bands in this subgenre include Issues, Poppy, Sleep Token, and PRESIDENT.
+Other metal and metalcore bands have shifted toward pop metal in the 2020s, such as Architects on For Those That Wish to Exist and Spiritbox on Tsunami Sea.